 If you're up for an epic challenge, head to northwest Mexico to La Barranca del Cobre, better known as Copper Canyon.
-This amazing destination is rugged, wild, and mostly undeveloped, with the canyon itself spreading out across more than 10,000 square miles.
-And at 5500 feet in depth, it is deeper than even the Grand Canyon, making the rim-to-rim hike a significant undertaking.
+This amazing destination is rugged, wild, and mostly undeveloped, with its namesake canyon spreading out across more than 10,000 square miles.
+And at 5500 feet in depth, it is even deeper than the Grand Canyon, making the rim-to-rim hike a significant undertaking, even for fit travelers.

 Many of the trails are not well marked, but that is part of what makes exploring the region such an adventure.
 Guided trips are available for those who prefer it.
-To beat the summer heat and heavy rains of early autumn, the best time to visit is November through March.
+To beat the summer heat and avoid the heavy rains of early autumn, the best time to visit is November through March.

 For a truly wonderful hike that is sure to delight, head south from Mexico City to the small town of Tepozteco.
-Once there, adventurous travelers will discover a trail that leads up the slopes of the mountain from which the village derives its name.
-The route is a bit of a challenge due to the fact that it rises more than 1200 feet over the course of about a mile, making some of the sections quite steep.
-The altitude isn't particularly high however, which means it is an approachable ascent for those that go slow and steady.
+Once there, adventurous travelers will discover a trail that leads up the slopes of a nearby mountain that shares the same name as the village itself.
+The route is a bit of a challenge due to the fact that it rises more than 1200 feet over the course of about a mile, making some of the sections very steep.
+The altitude isn't particularly high however, which means it is an approachable ascent for those that take a slow and steady pace.
 On the way up, take plenty of breaks to catch your breath and rest your legs, and you'll reach the summit just fine.

 Once at the top, hikers are rewarded for their efforts with a 30-foot tall, 900-year old stone Aztec pyramid.
 Lounging on the walls of the structure, visitors can soak up the scenic views of the surrounding countryside in grand fashion.
 Don't forget to bring a few cervezas to enjoy after the walk, you'll definitely want to celebrate your accomplishment.

 Desierto de los Leones National Park